busterjs/buster-docs/modules/buster-assertions.rst

     Fails if ``actual`` is truthy.
 Fails with either the provided message or "Expected null to be falsy".
-This behavior differs from all other refutations, which do not allow for the optional message argument.
+This behavior differs from all other refutations, which prepend the optional message argument.

     ::